-“Shut Up!”
+“Shut up!”
 Blaze yelled, his attack finally landing a hit.
-Brayden barely managed to grab the axe to stop it from piercing his skin.
+Ray barely managed to grab the blade of the axe with both hands to stop it from piercing his skin.

 “What do you know?!
-There’s no way you could understand how I feel,” Blaze continued.
+There’s no way you could understand how I feel!”
+Blaze continued.
 “Everyone I cared about is gone.
 I was too weak to protect them!
 Everyone left me!
-Even my own mother knew I was a failure, so she just dumped me!
+Even my own mother knew I was a failure, so she dumped me as soon as she got the chance!
 But what would you know?
 You know nothing of pain!
-You don’t know what it’s like to have everything stolen from you.
+You don’t know what it’s like to have everything stolen from you!
 You want to know the reason I fight?!
 I don’t have one, not anymore!”

 “You mean that feeling that no matter what you do, you’ll never be able to do anything…”